How to Request Funeral or Bereavement Leave: Examples for 2026

 Dear [HR Contact],

-I am writing to formally request bereavement leave following the death of my [Relationship], [Name of Deceased], on [Date].
+I am writing to formally request bereavement leave following the passing of my [Relationship], [Name of Deceased], on [Date].

-I have informed my manager, [Manager Name], and I am requesting leave from [Start Date] to [End Date].
-My planned return date is [Return Date].
-Please let me know whether this should be recorded as bereavement leave, compassionate leave, annual leave, or unpaid leave under [Company Name] policy.
+I have informed my manager, [Manager Name], and I am requesting leave from [Start Date] to [End Date], with my planned return on [Return Date].
+Please advise whether this should be recorded as bereavement leave, compassionate leave, annual leave, or unpaid leave under [Company Name] policy.

 If documentation is required, please let me know what is needed and when it should be provided.
-I would appreciate guidance on any form or HR system entry I need to complete.
+I would appreciate your guidance on any forms or HR system entries required.

 Thank you for your help and understanding.
-I will provide any required information as soon as I reasonably can.
+I will provide any required information as soon as I am able.

 Kind regards,